 CreatiVeterans is an eight-week art course, hosted at convenient locations throughout Delaware.
 Led by a trained teaching artist, this course introduces a range of artistic techniques and mediums to explore.
 No prior experience is required, as the teaching artist will guide you through each step of the process.
 You’ll have the chance to express yourself, connect with fellow veterans, and experience the power of creativity.
 At the end of the course, you will have the opportunity to showcase your work in an exhibition, providing an opportunity to share your artistic achievements with family, friends, and the community.

-In this first year, events will happen at arts organizations statewide.
-Arts organizations in Delaware are well-suited to host programming for veteran communities due to their established infrastructure, commitment to inclusivity, and experience in delivering diverse arts experiences.
+In its first year, events happened at arts organizations statewide.
 Many of these organizations have a history of engaging with various community groups, including veterans, and are dedicated to providing safe and welcoming environments.
 By participating in programs offered by these organizations, veterans can trust that they are engaging in activities within safe, supportive, and professionally managed settings.

 Winter 2025: